wavefrontHQ/wavefront-sdk-java/README.md

 #### Tracing Spans

-When you use a Sender SDK, you won’t see span-level RED metrics by default unless you use the Wavefront proxy and define a custom tracing port (`tracingPort`).
+If you are using the Sender SDK to send data to Wavefront, you won’t see span-level RED metrics by default unless you use the Wavefront proxy and define a custom tracing port (`tracingPort`).
 See [Instrument Your Application with Wavefront Sender SDKs](https://docs.wavefront.com/tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks) for details.

 ```java
 // Set up Wavefront Sender for proxy based ingestion